Dual Diagnosis Treatment Middletown, CT

 Farrell Treatment Center - 10.7 miles from Middletown, CT

-Farrell Treatment Center is a dual diagnosis treatment center in New Britain, CT that provides treatment for drug or alcohol use and mental health disorders that include psychotic disorders as well as thought disorders.
+Farrell Treatment Center is a dual diagnosis treatment center in New Britain, CT that provides treatment for mental health and substance use disorders that include major depressive disorder as well as bulimia.

 Address: 586 Main Street, New Britain, CT 06051 in Hartford County